Robotic lawn mower

 Robotic lawn mowers are increasingly sophisticated, are self-docking and some contain rain sensors if necessary, nearly eliminating human interaction.
 Robotic lawn mowers represented the second largest category of domestic robots used by the end of 2005.

 In 2012, the growth of robotic lawn mower sales was 15 times that of the traditional styles.

 With the emergence of smart phones some robotic mowers have integrated features within custom apps to adjust settings or scheduled mowing times and frequency, as well as manually control the mower with a digital joystick.

 Modern robotic lawn mowers can contain specialized sensors, allowing them to automatically mow around obstacles or even go to sleep when it starts to rain.

-The vast majority of robotic lawn mowers tackle the task utilizing a "random" mowing system.
-Basically the machine bounces around on the lawn until it hits the boundary wire limiting the working area, then changes heading until it hits the wire again.
-Depending on the lawn size, this might take a very long time, so the machine must more or less be in continuous operations.
-One exception is the Bosch robotic lawn mower "Indego" which creates a map of the users garden and then tackles the task in a systematic manner, similar to the more modern robotic vacuum cleaners.
+In 2012, the vast majority of robotic lawn mowers tackled the task utilizing a "random" mowing system.
+Basically the machine bounced around on the lawn until it hit the boundary wire limiting the working area, then changed heading until it hit the wire again.
+Depending on the lawn size, this meant machines would be in continuous operation.
+In late 2012, the Bosch robotic lawn mower "Indego" created a map of the user's garden and then tackled the task in a systematic manner, similar to the more modern robotic vacuum cleaners.

+In recent years, robotic lawn mower manufacturers have learned from Bosch and the mowers have undergone significant advancements in their mowing methods, transitioning from random bouncing to systematic and efficient mowing patterns.
+By following a predefined pattern, such as a spiral or grid, the robotic mower ensures complete coverage of the lawn while minimizing overlap and missed spots.
+As technology has continued to advance, more companies are now utilizing real-time kinematic (RTK) base station guidance, RTK+, or AI vision to eliminate the need for a ground wire to delineate mowing areas.

+For non-domestic usage, in the absence of a ground wire, RTK and RTK+ are currently the only GPS technologies that will provide the level of precision required for accurate mowing.